 Safety for expats living in Greece should not be a dominating concern, as most foreign governments consider Greece to be largely peaceful and safe.
 However, strikes and petty crime are still potential problem areas.
-While the majority of expats will be safe most of the time, it is always better to be aware and to be prepared.
+While the majority of expats will be safe most of the time, it is always better to be aware and prepared.

 Strikes in Greece

 That said, the majority of protests in Greece are peaceful and are announced ahead of time.
 They are mostly in Athens or, to a lesser extent, other major cities such as Thessaloniki.
 In Athens, most demonstrations take place in Syntagma Square as well as around university campuses.
 In Thessaloniki, protests are most likely to occur around Aristotle University and at Aristotle Square.

 In the majority of cases, protests are restricted to these areas, and locations associated with tourism remain unaffected.
 While there generally isn't any major cause for concern, there is always a risk of demonstrations turning violent, and foreign governments strongly advise their citizens to avoid them.

 The most likely consequences of protests in Greece are the disruption of transport and work stoppages in the sectors involved in them.
 At times, certain sections of the city may be closed off to the public.

-In the case of transport sector strikes, it may become more expensive and more difficult to travel since expats using public transport will have to use alternative transport such as taxis.
+In the case of transport sector strikes, it may become more expensive and difficult to travel, since expats using public transport will have to use alternative transport such as taxis.

 Crime in Greece

 As with anywhere, if expats are alert and careful, they should be safe in Greece.

-In Athens, crime is generally restricted to petty theft such as purse snatching and pickpocketing, while violent crimes such as physical and sexual assault are generally rare.
+In Athens, crime is mostly restricted to petty theft such as purse snatching and pickpocketing, while violent crimes such as physical and sexual assault are generally rare.
 Most crime is likely to occur in areas popular with tourists, some shopping areas and on public transport – particularly the metro.
-The same generally holds true for other major cities.
+The same largely holds true for other major cities.

 Safety tips for expats in Greece